 - At last, mention the time of request for fund transfer.
 Further, you will see a small box clearly mentioning “For Official Use”.
 It means that the bank executive will fill this box.

-After that, you need to pay applicable charges.
+After that, you need to pay the applicable charges.
 The bank executive will provide an acknowledgment receipt against this form.
 And your form will be submitted.

 - RTGS: Minimum Rs.
 2 lakhs, Maximum no limit